-A double major in Biblical and Theological Studies will be at no additional cost to the student provided that the student does not surpass a total of 126 credit hours.
-Any additional courses past 126 credit hours which may be necessary to satisfy the requirement for the second major, will be charged at the prescribed tuition & fees cost for those courses.
+A minor or double major in Theological Studies will be at no additional cost to the student provided that the student does not surpass a total of 60 credit hours for an Associate's degree or 126 credit hours for a bachelor's degree.
+Any additional courses past 60 credit hours at the associate's level or 126 credit hours at the bachelor's level which may be necessary to satisfy the requirement for the second major, will be charged at the prescribed tuition & fees cost for those courses.

 Students must declare a minor or major up to but no later than the submission of the Prospective Graduate Form.
-Students, however, are strongly urged to declare a minor at the time of enrollment.
+Students, however, are strongly urged to declare a minor or major at the time of enrollment.